Filled & Pointer map

 Pointer location tooltip – (Optional) One dimension that you want to use as a tooltip when pointing to a location pointer.
 This can be useful if you want to override the default dimension tooltips taken from the Pointer location field.
-This may apply when you have coordinates of offices and want to use an office name as a tooltip instead of the latitude and longitude details.
+This may apply when you have coordinates of offices and want to use the office’s name as a tooltip instead of the latitude and longitude details.

 The following chart shows the number of customers in each country where the company sells goods.
 By pointing to a country area, you can view the exact values.
 Each country has the manager avatar (instead of a pointer) responsible for the customers in that country.

 You can change the colors for the map background, the type of markers, their relative size, and perform many other customizations.
 These options are available on the appearance tab of the visualization settings pane.

 The following map colors each state according to the gross sales.
 Additionally, we added the city pointers to see the locations of the physical stores.

 For details on how to customize your visualization, see Visualization settings.

 For a whole list of visualizations, see the following topics: